Nightmare as a Child: Production notes

 Helen Foley was the name of a beloved teacher of Serling's at Binghamton High School, and the main performance theater at that school is named after her.
-The name Helen Foley is also used for the main character - also a school teacher - in the "It's a Good Life" segment of Twilight Zone: The Movie.
+The name Helen Foley is also used for the main character — also a school teacher — in the "It's a Good Life" segment of Twilight Zone: The Movie.

+Suzanne Cupito (Little Girl) — who would later find fame as Morgan Brittany — remained uncredited on-screen, despite having dialogue.